safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 }
 ```

-The main changes are as follows:
+The main changes from the one in the `EthSafeTransaction` object are the following ones:

 - Specify the correct `signer` (the Safe owner Account)
 - Set `isContractSignature` to `true`